vexfreeze/p42-util-flow-vexfreeze/RouteBot/README.md

 Use !route command in twitch chat to show latest SimBrief Route

-RouteBot checks simbrief every minute and will post new route on change
+RouteBot checks simbrief for new route
+* on flight start
+* when refresh button is clicked
+* on !route command but in this case at most once per minute

+Navigraph confirmed that api endpoint is not intended for polling, hence no automatic route updates until ther is a viable solution

 ![image](https://user-images.githubusercontent.com/52785190/219901579-6c1e4497-2f5c-45c5-ba7b-9d3cd1c370d4.png)